Best Compressor Pedal Expert Guide (2024)

 • Solid feel and build quality

 The Wampler Ego V2 is similar to the Mini Ego, with the main difference being that the “control” and “tone” are variable knobs instead of on/off switches.
-Another important difference is that the Wampler Ego can run off of batteries in addition to a DC adapter.
-On the other hand, the Mini Ego exclusively runs off of an adapter.
+In this case, you'll be able to dial in specific attack settings to "gel" your guitar tone.

 Wampler’s description of the Ego’s tone control leaves much to be speculated on, but from the description in the manual, it seems to be a presence control.
 Presence is a parameter that controls upper-midrange frequencies.
 Its purpose is to make an instrument more “present” in a mix that includes instruments in the same frequency range.
 For example, if there are two guitarists in your band the presence knob will help you be heard over the other guitar player.